Faithful-Resource-Pack/Docs/pages/manuals/branding-guidelines.md

 Logos work well for displaying our branding in places with limited space.
 This includes, but is not limited to cards, thumbnails, and buttons.
 Don't use our logos as a substitute for showing the name "Faithful" itself, but use them when the name is already established instead.

-For most general-purpose applications, use our plain logo.
-This logo additionally encompasses Classic Faithful, but if you specifically want to refer to Classic Faithful, you can use its respective plain logo as well.
+For most general-purpose applications, use our main logo.
+This logo additionally encompasses Classic Faithful, but if you specifically want to refer to Classic Faithful, you can use its respective main logo as well.

 <img src="/images/manuals/branding-guidelines/main_logos.png">
-<i class="center">Left: Plain logo.
-Right: Classic Faithful plain logo.</i>
+<i class="center">Left: Main logo.
+Right: Classic Faithful main logo.</i>

 If you only want to refer to one project, such as in a card, use that project's respective logo.